Mexico City Metropolitan Cathedral: Chapel of Our Lady of Sorrows

 The Chapel of Our Lady of Sorrows (Capilla de Nuestra Señora de los Dolores), formerly known as the Chapel of the Lord's Supper (Capilla de la Santa Cena), was built in 1615.
 It was originally dedicated to the Last Supper since a painting of this event was once kept here.
 It was later remodeled in a Neo-classical style, with three altarpieces added by Antonio Gonzalez Velazquez.
 The main altarpiece contains an image of the Virgin of Sorrows sculpted in wood and painted by Francisco Terrazas, at the request of Emperor Maximilian I of Mexico.
 On the left-hand wall a ladder leads to a series of crypts which hold most of the remains of past archbishops of Mexico.
-The largest and grandest of these crypts contains the remains of Juan de Zumarraga, the first archbishop of Mexico.
+The largest and grandest of these crypts contains the remains of Juan de Zumárraga, the first archbishop of Mexico.

 Chapel of the Lord of Good dispatch

-The Chapel of the Lord of Good dispatch (Capilla del Señor del Buen Despacho) was premiered on December 8, 1648, and was dedicated to the silversmiths' guild, who placed two images of solid silver, one of the most pure conception and another of San Eligio or Eloy.
+The Chapel of the Lord of Good dispatch (Capilla del Señor del Buen Despacho) was premiered on December 8, 1648, and was dedicated to the silversmiths' guild, who placed two images of solid silver, one of the purest conception and another of San Eligio or Eloy.

 The decoration of the entire chapel is neoclassical style belongs to the first half of the nineteenth century.